FlatChat/FlattingReview/README.md

 # FlattingReview
 Welcome to flatchat, an Android application built using Kotlin allowing users to rate and review their flat.
+In order to contribute to this project, please create a new project on firebase to generate a google-services json file.

 ## Developer Documentation: